bsinky/bsinky.github.io/_posts/2017-06-11-using-cmder-with-hyper.md

 date: 2017-06-11 08:33
 categories: ["programming", "tools"]
 ---
 Today I'm writing about [Hyper](https://hyper.is/), a program that essentially wraps a terminal instance in a pretty UI.
-It might sounds underwhelming, but it looks *really* good, and besides that has a number of plugins available to add features that you might not be able to get in a standard terminal.
+It might sound underwhelming, but it looks *really* good, and besides that has a number of plugins available to add features that you might not be able to get in a standard terminal.

 ![Hyper with Cmder terminal running on Windows]({{ site.url }}/images/hypercmder/hypercmder1.png)